 - The cut stops bleeding.

-- continuous bleeding, even after applying pressure to the wound with a cloth or bandage
+- The cut keeps on bleeding, even after applying pressure to the wound with a cloth or bandage.

 What to Do